Cravath, Swaine & Moore LLP Logo

 Ms. Lavely received an A.B. degree magna cum laude from Harvard College in 2004, where she was captain of the Women’s Lacrosse Team and was awarded Academic All‑Ivy League.
 She received a J.D. from UCLA School of Law in 2008, where she served as the Editor‑in‑Chief of the Law Review and was elected to the Order of the Coif.
 After graduation, she served as a law clerk to Hon.
 Kim McLane Wardlaw of the U.S. Court of Appeals for the Ninth Circuit.

 Ms. Lavely joined Cravath in 2010 and was elected a partner in 2017.
-She serves as the partner in charge of data analytics and e‑discovery.
+She serves as the partner in charge of Data Analytics and E‑Discovery.

 Ms. Lavely’s notable matters include:

-Representation of Tesla, Inc. and current and former members of its Board of Directors in numerous matters, including:
+• Representation of Tesla, Inc. and current and former members of its Board of Directors in numerous matters, including:

-Representing Tesla CEO and Board member Elon Musk and other current and former members of the Tesla Board of Directors in a derivative action filed in the Delaware Court of Chancery concerning Mr. Musk’s compensation package.
+• Representing Mr. Musk and other current and former members of the Tesla Board of Directors in a derivative action filed in the Delaware Court of Chancery, including on appeal before the Delaware Supreme Court, concerning Mr. Musk’s compensation package.

-Representing the Tesla Board in a separate derivative action related to the Board’s compensation, which plaintiff alleges is unfair and excessive.
+• Representing the Tesla Board in a separate derivative action related to the Board’s compensation, which plaintiff alleges is unfair and excessive.
 Plaintiff brings claims for breach of fiduciary duty and unjust enrichment and seeks disgorgement, among other relief.

 Ms. Lavely also devotes substantial time to pro bono service.
 She works extensively with Her Justice (f/k/a inMotion), a group that helps disadvantaged women find pro bono legal representation for a variety of family law matters, including child support and domestic violence cases.